iodigital-com/io-technology/data/blog/controlling-video-scroll.md

 <img src='/articles/animations-scroll-timeline/result.gif' alt='Screen recording of the end result'  />
 </div>

+You can also check it out yourself on this [demo page](https://scroll.stevejonk.com/).
+_Disclaimer: at the moment of writing, this only works on chromium browsers._

 ### How is it done?

 The gist of it is actually: